 8. Most importantly for this assignment don't forget your compostion rules.
 Use framing, leading lines, rule of thirds, color contrast etc. to enhance your photo.
 Fill the frame.

-Here is a list of the different types of portraits photos you will turn in:
+Here is an early list of the different types of portraits photos you will turn in.
+More will be added.

 - A Vignette Photo

 - A Grayscale Method Photo

 - A One Item Kept in Color Photo